Milwaukee Admirals: NHL affiliation

 The Admirals have been the top-level affiliate of the Nashville Predators since that team's founding in 1998.
-On February 22, 2010, the clubs signed a new agreement that extended that relationship through the 2011–12 season with a mutual option for 2012–13.

 Coincidentally, the two cities' baseball franchises share a reverse affiliation, as the Nashville Sounds are the Triple-A affiliate of the Milwaukee Brewers.

 During the 2006–07 season, the Admirals were also part of an unusual affiliation agreement with the Edmonton Oilers, who used five partial affiliates in the AHL for the 2006–07 season.
 These five affiliates included the Milwaukee Admirals, the Grand Rapids Griffins, the Iowa Stars, the Wilkes-Barre/Scranton Penguins, and the Hamilton Bulldogs.
 This arrangement lasted one season, as the Oilers announced a three-year affiliation with the Springfield Falcons on March 19, 2007.

-Logos

-The following primary logos from 1970–Present.

-Alternative logos

-The following alternative logos from 2006–Present.

 Mascot

 During the 1998 Admirals rebranding efforts, the Admirals created a new mascot, named Roscoe.
 Roscoe is a "sea dog"-like animal with bright orange fur, a hockey puck-shaped nose, and wears a bicorne admiral's hat along with an Admirals jersey with the number 98, representing the year Roscoe joined the Admirals organization.

 At times during breaks and intermission, Roscoe will also ride a zamboni modified to look like a pirate ship.
 When interacting with fans, Roscoe will sometimes take souvenir hockey pucks from fans and place them on his nose.

 In 2014, when the Nashville Predators' mascot, Gnash, got injured, Roscoe was "called up" to the Predators and to the NHL, joining with other mascots to entertain fans in Nashville while Gnash recovered.